A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 ROI = (Revenue Generated by Website - Total Website Cost) / Total Website Cost x 100

-To apply this formula, you need three numbers:
+You need three numbers:

 A dental practice: